Top Tips

 Departing Procedure

-2. Drive on to the pitch, and whilst the car is still attached place spirit level across Caravan floor.
+- Drive on to the pitch, and whilst the car is still attached, place a spirit level across the Caravan floor.

-3. Pull on handbrake fully and chock wheels (essential if you are on a slope)
+- Pull on the handbrake fully and chock the wheels (essential if you are on a slope)

-4. Disconnect 7pin or 13pin plug from the rear of the car, unclamp and lower the jockey wheel.
+- Disconnect 7-pin or 13-pin plug from the rear of the car, unclamp, and lower the jockey wheel.

-5. If the ground is soft, place jack pads under the wheel, wind down jockey wheel until hitch clears the tow bar.
+- If the ground is soft, place jack pads under the wheel, wind down the jockey wheel until the hitch clears the tow bar.

-6. Move car, place tow bar cover on tow bar and remove extending mirrors.
+- Move car, place the tow bar cover on the tow bar, and remove the extending mirrors.

-7. Place sprit level lengthways on the Caravan floor, and adjust the jockey wheel height until level, when level lower all corner steadies, placing jack feet underneath if the ground is soft.
+- Place the spirit level lengthways on the Caravan floor, and adjust the jockey wheel height until level. when level is lower, all corner steadies, placing jack feet underneath if the ground is soft.

-8. Place step outside the door, enter the Caravan and switch on the 12v electrics to the Caravan. unpack and plug in the 240v hook up cable if required.
+- Place the step outside the door, enter the Caravan and switch on the 12V electrics to the Caravan. unpack and plug in the 240V hookup cable if required.

-10. Connect and switch on the LPG cylinder, light a gas ring to make sure have gas coming through, switch on fridge to gas and light it or switch to mains if you on 240v mains electric hook up.
+- Connect and switch on the LPG cylinder, light a gas ring to make sure you have gas coming through, switch on the fridge to gas and light it, or switch to mains if you on 240v mains electric hook up.

-11. Go and fetch some water in your water container, on return place the submersible pump into your water container, and plug the other end into the Caravan.
+- Go and fetch some water in your water container. on return, place the submersible pump into your water container, and plug the other end into the Caravan.

-12. Place the waste water container under the Caravan and fit outlet pips to the waste.
+- Place the waste water container under the Caravan and fit outlet pipes to the waste.

-13. Fill the cassette toilet top tank, next purge the water heater by running the hot tap until bubble free, switch on water heater.
+- Fill the cassette toilet top tank, next purge the water heater by running the hot tap until bubble free, and switch on the water heater.

-14. Arrange awning poles on the ground in the correct places. thread the awning through the awning channel and the start assembling the poles.
+- Arrange awning poles on the ground in the correct places.
+Thread the awning through the awning channel and start assembling the poles.

 NIGHT BEFORE

-4. Pack away items not needed for the last night and stow in Car.
+- Pack away items not needed for the last night and stow in the Car.

-5. Remove and put away the Awning (make sure its dry)
+- Remove and put away the Awning (make sure it's dry)

 INSIDE CARAVAN

-1. Secure all loose items - kettles pots etc.
+- Secure all loose items - kettles, pots, etc.

-5. Lock fridge and make sure all cupboards are secure.
+- Lock the fridge and make sure all cupboards are secure.

-6. Switch off hot water and room heater if on.
+- Switch off the hot water and room heater if on.

 OUTSIDE CARAVAN

-1. Disconnect power cable, site supply first and stow away.
+- Disconnect the power cable, site supply first, and stow away.

-3. Remove submersible pump and filter and empty water container.
+- Remove the submersible pump and filter and empty the water container.

 HITCHING UP

-3. Stow away the winding handle, step and jack legs.
+- Stow away the winding handle, step, and jack legs.

-5. Wind up jockey wheel ready for hitching up.
+- Wind up the jockey wheel ready for hitching up.

-7. Unclamp jockey wheel and raise up to highest point.
+- Unclamp the jockey wheel and raise up to the highest point.

-10. Connect road light plugs and check all working
+- Connect the road light plugs and check that all are working